French: Interpreting La Belle et la Bête

 Prior to the videotaped lesson, the class spent four to five periods preparing to view the film.
 They read the original Beauty and the Beast story by Charles Perrault, listened to a rap song about the story, and compared the story to the English-language Disney film version.
 The lesson stressed an understanding of different tenses, particularly the past tense, but the grammar was never separated from discussions about the story.
 Next, the class spent three periods viewing the Cocteau adaptation, concluding with the discussion seen in the video.
 At the end of the unit, students listened to Philip Glass's Beauty and the Beast opera, and also watched the Disney film.

-- Comparing Genres Across Media: The teacher creates lessons in which students compare themes or specific works as they are rendered in film, literature, music, art, or other media.
+Comparing Themes and Works Across Media: The teacher creates lessons in which students compare themes or specific works as they are rendered in film, literature, music, art, or other media.